 There are four phases of Olympic competition:

-• All athletes compete in qualification.
-Teams will have their four gymnasts compete on each apparatus but only the top three scores are counted towards advancing to the team finals.
+- All athletes compete in qualification.
+Teams will have four of their five gymnasts compete on each apparatus but only the top three scores per apparatus are counted towards advancing to the team finals.

 Individual All-Around Finals